jeff-makes/trih-vault/docs/PRD-Pipeline.md

      - Arrays (`keyPeople`, `keyPlaces`, `keyThemes`, derived tags) contain no empty strings and are de-duplicated.
      - Enumerated confidence values match the declared enums.
      - Object keys follow the stable ordering helper (fail validation if unsorted serialisation is detected).
+  4. RSS provenance checks:
+     - If a previously seen `episodeId` reappears with a different `audioUrl`, log an error entry to `data/errors.jsonl` and update the stored value unless the `--lock-audio` flag is passed.
+     - Validate that every `source.enclosureUrl` is a well-formed HTTPS URL.

+### 10.1 Golden File Testing
+- Maintain a `/tests/golden/` directory containing canonical sample outputs for each major JSON artefact (e.g., `episodes-raw.sample.json`, `episodes-programmatic.sample.json`, `public-episodes.sample.json`).
+- Add a CI step that runs the pipeline against the bundled sample data and fails if any generated artefact differs from its golden counterpart.
+- Pull requests that intentionally change deterministic cleanup or compose logic must refresh the goldens via `npm run test:update-goldens` and commit the updated files.

 ## 11. Pipeline Flow
 ```